Visiting Liseberg Christmas Market in Gothenburg

 Chocolate shop, Gothernburg

 Merry Christmas to all ye reading this.
-Be happy, eat the size of a small baby, have a drink or two, sing-along to Wham, and fall asleep.
+Go fourth and eat your body weight in treats, have a drink or two, sing-along to Wham, and fall asleep in front of the TV.
+Oh, and don’t forget to offer to help wash up the dishes!

 Would you like to visit Liseberg Christmas Market in Gothenburg?